Debt Consolidation Loan

 Table of Contents

-A debt consolidation loan can be an effective way of paying off debt to multiple creditors and combining it into one affordable payment.
+There are several different types of loans.
+But, what is a debt consolidation loan?
+A debt consolidation loan can be an effective way of paying off debt to multiple creditors and combining it into one affordable payment

 It is a new loan that you can take out, where the funds are solely used to pay off other debts.
 By putting all the debt together, it allows you to stretch the payment term of some or all the debt and possibly pay it at a lower interest rate.
 This usually results in a significant reduction of monthly outgoings.

-Secured: This loan is usually secured against your home or property.
+Secured Debt Consolidation: This loan is usually secured against your home or property.
 This means that if you don’t keep up with the repayments, your home could be at risk.
-This is often the most affordable option for a homeowner.
+This is often the most affordable finance option for a homeowner.

-To be eligible for a consolidation loan you must meet the following criteria:
+To be eligible for a consolidation loan credit you must meet the following criteria:

 Have the financial stability to meet the repayments